miguelfiguera/ror-book/README.md

 ### 2. Creating user Model with Devise.

+Just run

+``rails generate devise User``

+and thats all set and done.

 ### 3. Creating profile model
 This was created to save the demographics of each user, an user only has a profile and viceversa.
- It has: FullName, City, Area, Age, School, and favorite dessert, even space for a Quote.
+ It has: FullName, City, Area, Age, School, and favorite dessert, even space for a picture link (so I may use gravatar later).

  ### 4. Post model.

 ### 5. comments as polymorphic

+I made the comments polymorphic to use them in pictures also.
 This was done using [this video](https://www.youtube.com/watch?v=fzz62HWGNNA) So I may be able to show comments on pictures also.

+Because postgresql sometimes does not accept the change_column method of migrations without cast and because I did a wrong migration with comments, I just `rails db:migrate VERSION=0` modify the migrations to my needs and `rails db:migrate`

+### 6. First Push...

+This was my checkpoint, because before I screw it up twice, so I decide to push now to avoid more 'Restarts'.

+---
+P.D: I do love markdown to write any kind of text.